iyedb/py3_fn_pipeline/README.md

 print(word_count)

-where read_file is a function that takes a file path name as param and returns a string
+where `read_file` is a function that takes a file path name as param and returns a string.

-count_words takes a string as input and returns the number of words it contains
+`count_words` takes a string as input and returns the number of words it contains.